Quantitative Measurement of Cyber Resilience: Modeling and Experimentation: Mathematical Modeling

 \section{Mathematical Modeling}

 Here we introduce a class of parsimonious models in which effects of both malware and bonware on goal accomplishments are approximated as deterministic, continuous differentiable variables.
 Our models describe the behavior of a system's functionality over the course of a run during which it is being attacked by malware and defended by bonware.
-To simplify our modeling, we assume the normal functionality to be constant in time, $\Fnominal(t)=\Fnominal$.
-When we apply our mathematical models to our experimental results in Section~\ref{sec:experimental data}, we will ensure this assumption by explicitly dividing the functionality during a cyber attack scenario, $F_\text{attack}(t)$, by the functionality during a baseline scenario, $F_\text{baseline}(t)$, to obtain $F(t)$.
-With this definition of $F(t)$, we ensure $\Fnominal(t)= \Fnominal=1.$
+To simplify our modeling, we assume the normal functionality to be constant in time, $\Fnominal(t)=\Fnominal=1$.
+Normal functionality here refers to the value of a system characteristic exhibited under baseline conditions without the impact of a cyber attack.
+For example, in Fig. \ref{fig:model fits}, the cyan line describes fuel efficiency of a truck measured in a baseline run without a cyber attack.
+Naturally, it depends on time-varying conditions (e.g., the terrain profile, turning and acceleration of the truck) and is not constant, in general.
+When we apply our mathematical models to our experimental results in Section~\ref{sec:experimental app and disc}, we will ensure this assumption by explicitly dividing the functionality during a cyber attack scenario, $F_\text{attack}(t)$, by the functionality during a baseline scenario, $F_\text{baseline}(t)$, to obtain $F(t)$. {Without loss of generality, for ease of notation, in Subsections 4.1, 4.3, 4.5, and 4.7 we assume $t_0=0.$}

 In the first set of models, we assume that there is an observable, sufficiently smooth function representing goal accomplishment, and we define functionality to be its time derivative.
 Then, we motivate a parsimonious model for the differential equation governing functionality, give the general solution, and discuss a few specific cases.